cairo-book/cairo-book/src/ch04-03-method-syntax.md

 }
 ```

-<span class="caption">Listing 5-13: Defining an `area` method to use on the
+<span class="caption">Listing 4-13: Defining an `area` method to use on the
 `Rectangle` </span>

 To define the function within the context of `Rectangle`, we start by definining a `trait`
 block with the signature of the method that we want to implement.
 Traits are not linked to
-a specific struct; only the `self` parameter of the method defines which type it can be used
+a specific type; only the `self` parameter of the method defines which type it can be used
 with.
 Then, we define an `impl` (implementation) block for `RectangleTrait`, that defines
 the behavior of the methods implemented.
 Everything within this `impl` block will be
 associated with the type of the `self` parameter of the method called.
 Then we move the `area` function within the `impl` curly brackets and change the first (and in this case, only)
 parameter to be `self` in the signature and everywhere within the body.
 In
 `main`, where we called the `area` function and passed `rect1` as an argument,
-we can instead use _method syntax_ to call the `area` method on our `Rectangle`
+we can instead use the _method syntax_ to call the `area` method on our `Rectangle`
 instance.
 The method syntax goes after an instance: we add a dot followed by
 the method name, parentheses, and any arguments.

 Methods must have a parameter named `self` of the type they will be applied to for their first parameter.
 Note that we used the `@` snapshot operator in front of the `Rectangle` type in the function signature.
-By doing so, we indicate that this method borrows an immutable snapshot of the `Rectangle` instance.
+By doing so, we indicate that this method takes an immutable snapshot of the `Rectangle` instance, which is
+automatically created by the compiler when passing the instance to the method.
-Methods can take ownership of `self`, borrow `self` immutably using snapshots as we’ve done here, or borrow `self` mutably,
+Methods can take ownership of `self`, use `self` with snapshots as we’ve done here, or use a mutable reference to `self`
 using the `ref self: T` syntax, just as they can any other parameter.

 We chose `self: @Rectangle` here for the same reason we used `@Rectangle` in the function